 The reason for this is simple, you could be randomly selected to submit your records, as the IMA performs regular audits.

-It is highly recommended to keep all documents for at least three years, but just to play it safe it’s better to start a folder and the filing cabinet and keep them around for up to 5.
+It is highly recommended to keep all documents for at least three years, but just to play it safe.
+It’s better to start a folder in your filing cabinet and keep them around for up to five years.

 Ten CPE credits are awarded for each hour of the exam, so 40 hours for each exam part that you pass.
-These hours are not applicable CPE hours for your CMA, rather only beneficial to someone with another certification who is trying to earn applicable CPE hours.
+These hours are not applicable CPE hours for your CMA, rather only beneficial to someone with another certification, trying to earn applicable CPE hours.

-What Happens When You Don’t Complete Your Hours
+What Happens When You Don’t Complete Your CPE Hours?

 In the event that you are unable or simply do not complete your required thirty CPE hours over the course of the year, you will fall out of good standing with the IMA.